I PERFORM EVERY HOME INSPECTION AS IF I PERSONALLY

-A comprehensive and thorough home inspection done by the professionals at DJ's Home Inspection provides you with:
+A comprehensive and thorough home inspection performed by the professionals at DJ's Home Inspection provides you with

-A bad roof, faulty furnace or electrical panel can costs thousands . . . don't take on any unnecessary expense.
-The home inspector will point out the potential problem areas during the home inspection, we also point out maintenance tips to help protect your investment.
-Radon Testing and Radon mitigation service is also offered to keep your home safe from soil gases at the time of the inspection.
+A bad roof, faulty furnace or electrical panel can cost you thousands of dollars.
+Don't take on any unnecessary expense.
+Our home inspectors will point out the potential problem areas during the home inspection.
+We also provide maintenance tips to help protect your investment.

 A thorough home inspection puts you and the seller on the same page as to the condition of the house.

 Home inspections are a visual non-invasive inspection of the many different systems that may need to be repaired or replaced.
 This helps to reduce the amount of problems you may discover after you move in.
 The home inspection should be both informative as well as educational.

 Radon is a cancer-causing, radioactive gas.
 You can’t see, smell or taste radon but it may be a problem in your home.
 2 out of every 3 homes in the Fargo/Moorhead area have average radon levels of greater than 4.0 pCi/L which is above the guidelines set by the EPA.
 Have your home tested by a qualified professional from DJ's Home Inspection, Inc.